 Stored in Nonvolatile Memory?: Yes

 Status-Only?: No

 Default Setting: 2

+Range: 1 to 255 (seconds)

 If Call Progress is set to 0, 1, or 3 (ATX0, ATX1, ATX3), and blind dial is selected, the modem does not look for a dial tone.
-Instead, the modem goes off-hook and waits for the number of seconds specified by S-Register 6 before blind dialing a telephone number (if Blind Dial is set to S6, ATBD2).
+Instead, the modem goes off-hook and waits for the number of seconds specified by S-Register 6 before blind dialing a telephone number (if Blind Dial is set to S6, AT\BD2).
 This S-Register does not affect the wait dial modifiers W, w, or :.